TeaByte/catway-dns/README.md

 - [x] Error handling with toasts
 - [x] Front-end, UI
 - [x] Add max subdomains per user record to db
-- [ ] User able to make multi records on the same subdomain
-- [ ] List all new subdomains added
 - [ ] Charts for delete/create/edit
 - [ ] Redis ratelimiter with upstach
 - [ ] PostHog analytics